-Western Cultures (one semester) Modern World History 1 United States History Economics or Civics plus one additional Senior Elective or AP Econ or AP Government (total two semesters Sr. year)
+Human Geography United States History Economics or Civics plus one additional Senior Elective or AP Econ or AP Government (total two semesters Sr. year)

 Theology

 - 9th Introduction to Catholic Christianity - 10th (A) God and Hebrew Scriptures (B) Life in Jesus Christ: Christian Morality; - 11th (A) Who is Jesus?
 The Revelation of Jesus Christ in the Christian Testament; (B) Faith and Social Justice - 12th Ignatian Spirituality, Prayer and the Sacraments and a Senior Elective (one semester each) or Liturgy Workshop